duyp/SmartScannerPrivacyPolicy/README.md

-# Smart Scanner - Text Recognition Privacy Policy
+# Smart Lens - Text Scanner OCR Privacy Policy
 ----

 I (Duy Pham) built the Smart Lens - Text Scanner OCR app as a Free app.
 This SERVICE is provided by me at no cost and is intended for use as is.